isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/fmpsandguides.md

 From the "Generate PDF using" menu, choose FrameMaker Publishing Server.

 The user can provide "settings File(.sts)" and "ditaval".
-Filtering will be done using ditaval based on the conditions you supply.
+Filtering is done using ditaval based on the conditions you supply.

--   **Setting file**: FrameMaker /FMPS Publish setting which contains all those settings which you want FMPS to honor while publishing For example: Generating output with the customized template, Generating Marks and Bleeds(PDF), Generating PDF with TOC etc.
+-   **Setting file**: A FrameMaker /FMPS Publish setting file that contains all of the settings that you want FMPS to respect when publishing.
+For instance, creating output with a customised template, creating Marks and Bleeds (PDF), and creating PDF with TOC.
 -   **FMPS preset:** It is pre-defined combination of ditaval and settings file.
 Instead of giving separate ditaval and settings files, the User can pre-create FMPS preset which can be re-used for publishing needs.

-**Note:** The default system setting will be used by FMPS to publish if you don't choose any of the settings or the FMPS preset.
+**Note:** The default system setting is be used by FMPS to publish if you don't choose any of the settings or the FMPS preset.

-There will be a conflict if you chose the FMPS preset and also provided custom settings or a ditaval file from AEM.
-In this case, the FMPS preset will take precedence over the custom settings or ditaval file.
+It is a conflict if you chose the FMPS preset and also provided custom settings or a ditaval file from AEM.
+In this case, the FMPS preset takes precedence over the custom settings or ditaval file.

 ### Baseline Publishing using FMPS: